Which city is cheaper, Hong Kong or Shanghai?

 Hong Kong makes for a terrific place to visit as a couple.
 This city is filled with luxury hotels, beautiful parks, and impressive restaurants.
 For a romantic evening, check out the Symphony of Lights over Victoria Harbour after the sun sets.

-Visitors in Hong Kong can get around quickly with the extensive public transit system.
+With a huge network, the transit system in Hong Kong can get you around easily.
 Land transportation includes the MTR (Mass Transit Railway), buses, minibuses, and tramways.
 There are also ferries that connect the different parts of the city.

 Both Shanghai and Hong Kong have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Hong Kong than Shanghai.
+With generally more activities and things to do, visitors tend to spend more time in Hong Kong than in Shanghai.
+Usually, 2-5 days is a good amount of time for Shanghai, and 3-7 days is enough time in Hong Kong.

 People visit Shanghai because there is so much to do.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 The beautiful city of Hong Kong offers food and shopping.
+Many visitors also spend a good bit of time hiking.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 People visit Shanghai because there is so much to do.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this port city has to offer.
 This port city offers a variety of activities to choose from.

 Hong Kong is a popular place that is full of things to see and experience.
+Many visitors spend time at the beach while visiting the area.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.

 People visit Shanghai because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this port city makes for a great vacation.
 Five days should give you a good understanding of everything this port city has to offer.